-3. Alzheimer's Disease Grant Round
+2. Alzheimer's Disease Grant Round - closes at 6pm AEDT on Monday, 21 March 2022

-As part of our partnership with The Mason Foundation (managed by Equity Trustees), NFMRI is seeking EOIs for projects investigating potential treatments and/or cure for Alzheimer's Disease.
+As part of our partnership with The Mason Foundation (managed by Equity Trustees), NFMRI is seeking expressions of interest for innovative Alzheimer's disease research projects.

-Focus: Alzheimer's disease, applications that fall within portfolios 2 & 3 only open nationally.

-More information about this grant round, including forms, can be found here.
+Focus: Alzheimer's disease applications that fall within portfolios 1, 2 & 3 (preference for 2 & 3), open nationally.
+More information about this grant round, including forms (once the grant round opens) can be found here.